Estes Park & Big Thompson River Fishing Report

 Private Water Waterdale Ranch:

-Flows here are not as high as up near Estes but are still much higher than before.
+Flows here are low and clear down there.
 The fish are starting to spread throughout the property but the upper area near the waterfall still holds large numbers of fish.

 Colorado River:

-The Colorado River has started to break up some.
-The fish are active through the midday time period.
-The warmer weather has the flows starting to rise some.
-There is more open water each day.
+The Colorado River is free flowing now and the fish are active through the day.
+The warmer weather has the flows starting to rise.
+Great pre-runoff conditions.

 Hot Flies: Mole Fly, Sow Bugs, Blow Torch, Blue Poison Tungs, Copper Ribbed Rs2 and Juju Baetis are all good options as well as streamer patterns.